Skip to content

 Classifications

-• This is where we can target specific campuses, colleges and schools, audiences, and departments for our event.
-You will not be using every classification option in the creation of your event, but everything that your event is a classification of should be selected in order to make it easier to be discovered.
+• This is where we can target specific campuses, colleges, schools, audiences, and departments for our event.
+You will not use every classification option in creating your event, but ensure that everything your event is classified under is selected to make it easier to be discovered.

 • Next is “Colleges and Schools.”
 If your event is specific to a College or School on any of the Georgia State campuses, select it from the long list here.
-Keep in mind that any college or school that you select will have this event appear on their specific college or school calendar.
-So please do not select multiple colleges or schools if they are not involved in the event in question.
+Please note that any college or school you select will list this event on their respective calendar.
+So, please do not select multiple colleges or schools if they are not involved in the event in question.

-The Localist administrators will likely stop your event from going live if they are submitted with a dozen or more colleges and schools attached, if they are obviously not all involved in the event.
-The event in question will then be rejected with a note explaining that you need to cut down your selections to only those colleges and schools actually involved.
+The Localist administrators will likely prevent your event from going live if it is submitted with a dozen or more colleges and schools attached, especially if it is obvious that not all of them are involved in the event.
+The event in question will then be rejected with a note explaining that you need to narrow your selections to only those colleges and schools that are actually involved.

 • “Offices and Resources” is next.
-If you are creating an event for an office or specific resource you can find and select it here.
-These options are offices and resources that support the University, such as “Human Resources,” and “Office of Student Success.”
+If you are creating an event for an office or a specific resource, you can find and select it here.
+These options are offices and resources that support the University, such as “Human Resources” and “Office of Student Success.”

 • Don’t worry about the “Academic Calendar” option and move on to “Audience”.

 • This one is pretty self-evident: who is this event aimed at?
 Alumni?
 Faculty and staff?
 The public?
 Or students?
-Once again, multiple choices can be made here.
+Once again, multiple options are available here.

 • The next option, “Groups,” is a fairly specific and small field.
 Some options include the “Georgia State Panther Band,” “Homecoming,” and “Spotlight Programs Board.”

-• After that we have “Departments.”
-The departments' section houses pretty much everything that is not an office or resource, a college or school, or a group.
+• After that, we have “Departments.”
+The departments' section houses everything that is not an office, resource, college, school, or group.
 Once again, you can select multiple options, IF they are relevant to your own event.

 • The “Keywords” form field is where you can add common misspellings people may use in trying to find your event, and make things easier for search engine optimization.
 None of the keywords you enter are made public.
 As you start typing in either the Keywords or Tags fields, Localist suggests “already used” keywords or tags.
 Hit “enter” after every keyword and tag entered to make sure Localist saves each one.